Changes to visiting arrangements. For more details visit our Coronavirus page

-An information stand was held in the hospital reception where midwives offered support and advice to members of the public and visitors.
+An information stand was held in Hereford County Hospital reception where midwives shared information with members of the public and visitors.
 On the maternity ward each baby’s birth was celebrated with a certificate signed by the midwife in attendance.

 If you would like to find out more about midwifery as a career or the service provided by midwives visit Royal College of Midwives website www.rcm.org.uk

 Trust midwives pictured representing 2000s, 1970/80s, 1930/40s, 1860s, 1840s, and 15th century: